JavaScript and Cookies are required to view this site. Please enable both in your browser settings.

 Poor dog.
 I wonder if it left the hands and arms alone because it associated them with being pet.

-The Following 11 Users Say Thank You to El_Guapo For This Useful Post:
+11 Users Say Thank You For This Post:

 Budd Dwyer, crocospect, DocuRealMoose, Dodger712, dystopian, ezeemonee, Karma, rahulmoddy, Shadolife, slider1964, Vixənn